kwaldenphd/world-wide-web/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_6.jpg?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_6.jpg?raw=true" /></a></p>

-38. Geany has another function that will be helpful as we develop our websites.
-Press F5 and your html document will display in the web browser.
+38. Repl.it has another function that will be helpful as we develop our websites.
+Click the `Run` button and your `.html` document will display in Repl.it's web browser.

-39. At any time you can check the way that your code will render by pressing the F5 key.
-Go ahead and save the file by selecting Save As from the File menu.
+39. At any time you can check the way that your code will render clicking `Run`.

-<blockquote>You can also press <code>Control + S</code> to save file updates.</blockquote>
+<blockquote>Repl.it will auto-save your work (like Google Docs).
+For other IDEs, you can press <code>Control + S</code> to save file updates.</blockquote>

 40. Save the file in a dedicated new folder for this project, and call it `index.html.`